Women's day massacre: Incident

+Aftermath

 In the end, Republic fired many of the union leaders, and steel workers were forced to continue their fight for dignity in the labor force.
-The U.S. Senate's La Follette Civil Liberties Commission investigated the overall "Little Steel" strike, finding that over the course of the strike, 16 people had died and 283 people were injured, and that some of those were shot in the back while running away from the police.
+The U.S. Senate's La Follette Civil Liberties Commission investigated the overall "Little Steel" strike in Chicago (where 10 people had died) and six in various locations in Ohio.
+The Committee found that over the course of the strike, 16 people had died and 283 people were injured between May 30 and July 11.
+The number included the two persons killed and 23 injured in Youngstown on June 19 and 20., and that some of those were shot in the back while running away from the police.
 It was determined that the police forces were internally hired by Republic Steel and were supplied with over 160,000 rounds of ammunition for the Youngstown district.
 One union organizer looked back on the scene, describing it as "Gas...flying all over the place and shots flying and flares going up and it was the first time I had ever seen anything like it in my life".
 It wasn't until 1941 that the Little Steel companies finally recognized unions.